druloloy/cict-chatbot/chat-engine/core/knowledge-base.md

 ---

 You can get your grades from the TCU Registrar.
-You can either request for a hard copy of your grades or you can view them online.

-You can get your TOR from the TCU Registrar.
-You can either request for a hard copy of your TOR or you can view it online.
+You can request for your Transcript of Records (TOR) on the registrar.
+They will give you a schedule on when you can claim it.

 ---